-However, when using the Emission Rates calculation option, MOVES produces a lookup table of emission rates.
-These emission rates can then be post-processed externally to MOVES to produce separate emissions estimates for each county by multiplying the emission rates by the appropriate source type population and VMT for each county.
-This combination of Custom Domain and Emission Rates can be a very effective way to develop emissions estimates for a large number of areas with similar characteristics, while preserving the ability to specify the emissions within each area.
+As an alternative, when using the Emission Rates calculation option, MOVES produces a lookup table of emission rates.
+These emission rates can then be post-processed outside of MOVES to produce separate emissions estimates for each county by multiplying the emission rates by the appropriate source type population and VMT for each county.
+This combination of Custom Domain and Emission Rates can be an effective way to develop emissions estimates for a large number of areas with similar characteristics, while preserving the ability to specify the emissions within each area.

-By selecting Custom Domain, users will create a generic county for which there are no data available in the default database.
-Therefore, users must supply data for all the tabs in the County Data Manager (see section 3 of this document) and essentially re-create entries in the County and CountyYear tables of the default database by providing information about the area on the Geographic Bounds panel.
+By selecting Custom Domain, users will create a generic county for which no data are available in the default database.
+Therefore, users must supply data for all the tabs in the CDM (see Section 4 of this document) and essentially re-create entries in the County and CountyYear tables of the default database by providing information about the area on the Geographic Bounds panel.
 Users can refer to these tables to find data for the counties that comprise the custom domain being created.
 Users must provide the following information to create new entries for the County and CountyYear tables for the custom domain:

-- CountyID, - Description (e.g., the name of the county), - Geographic Phase-in Area (GPA) Fraction, - Barometric Pressure (in inches of mercury), and - Refueling Vapor and Spill Adjustment Factors.
+- CountyID; - Description (e.g., the name of the county); - Geographic Phase-in Area (GPA) Fraction.
 The GPA is an area around the Rocky Mountains where the Federal Tier 2 sulfur control program was implemented on a delayed schedule.
-Users should enter 1 if the custom domain falls within the GPA and 0 if it is outside the GPA; in the unlikely event the custom domain is split, users should enter the fraction of VMT that occurs inside the GPA.
+Users should enter 1 if the custom domain falls within the GPA and 0 if it is outside the GPA; in the unlikely event the custom domain is split, users should enter the fraction of VMT that occurs inside the GPA. - Barometric Pressure (in inches of mercury); - Refueling Vapor and Spill Adjustment Factors.
 The refueling Vapor and Spill Adjustment Factor terms are factors that describe the extent and effectiveness of a Stage II refueling program in the area.
 Users can refer to the CountyYear table in the MOVES default database to see the default factors for the counties in the Custom Domain or Appendix I of the MOVES User Guide and section 3.11 of this document for additional discussion of Stage II refueling programs.

-2.4.3 Domain Input Database
+3.4.3 Domain Input Database

-In this section of the Geographic Bounds panel, the user can open the County Data Manager (CDM) by clicking on the "Enter/Edit Data" button (the CDM can also be accessed from the Pre-Processing Menu).
+In this section of the Geographic Bounds panel, the user can open the CDM by clicking on the "Enter/Edit Data" button (the CDM can also be accessed from the Pre-Processing Menu).
 It is important to note that the user should complete the rest of the RunSpec panels before importing data in the CDM.
-Users can reference section 3 in this document, for guidance on developing inputs and User Guide section 2.3.3.4 for how to import the data files.